dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 Alternatively, you can use a Vault server for ACL secret keys.
 To use Vault, there are some pre-requisites:
 1. Vault Server URL of the form `http://fqdn[ip]:port`.
 This will be used for the `addr` option.
-2. Vault Server must be configued with an AppRole auth.
+2. Vault Server must be configured with an AppRole auth.
 A `secret-id` and `role-id` must be generated and copied over to local files.
-This will be needed for the options `secret-id-file` and `role-id-file`.
+These will be required for the `secret-id-file` and `role-id-file` options.
-3. Vault Server must instantiate a KV store containing a K/V for Dgraph.
-The `enc-field` option must be the KV-v1 or KV-v2 format.
-The vaule of this key is the encryption key that Dgraph will use.
-This key must be 16,24 or 32 bytes as explained above.
+3. Vault Server must contain a K/V for the encryption key.
+This key will be needed for the `enc-field` option, to set the encryption key that Dgraph will use.
+This key must be 16, 32 or 64 bytes.
 4. Vault Server must contain a K/V for the ACL key.
-The `acl-field` option must be the KV-v1 or KV-v2 format.
-The vaule of this key is the ACL secret key that Dgraph will use.
-This key must be 16,24 or 32 bytes as explained above.
+This key will be needed for the `acl-field` option, to set the ACL secret key that Dgraph will use.
+This key must have at least 256-bits (32 ASCII characters).

 {{% notice "tip" %}}
 For `enc-field` and `acl-field`, the key format can be defined using `enc-format` and `acl-format`.